If you keep a hamster as a pet then you’ll know that some of their behaviors can be slightly confusing from time to time.

 Have you ever seen your hamster dig in the corner and wonder why they’re doing this?

-Hamsters dig in the corner because it’s their natural instinct to want to burrow and sometimes they also do it when there isn’t enough bedding in their cage.
+Hamsters dig a lot and they dig in the corner because it’s their natural instinct to want to burrow and sometimes they also do it when there isn’t enough bedding in their cage.

 So it’s normal to see your hamster scratching at the corner of their cage when they get into a digging mood.